Creative Media Production BTEC [Television and Film]

 What will I study?

 This practical course focuses on developing your communication, pre-production, production and post-production skills that are required for working in the film and television industry.
-Each year, you will be given the opportunity to explore two practical productions: editing skills & a short narrative production (year 1) and a music video and stop motion animation (year 2).
+Each year, you will be given the opportunity to explore two practical productions: editing skills & a short narrative production (year 1) and a music video and documentary (year 2).
 Alongside this you will develop knowledge and understanding of pre-production techniques, communication skills and research techniques.
 You will work in production crews to set internal assignment briefs and develop a production from its initial treatment and pitch to its final individual export.

 Is this course right for me?